nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.10.2 Post Task to Google Calendar: `pg`

-#### Similarly, you can keep KIT synchronized with Google Calendar.
+#### Similarly, you can keep Google Calendar updated with KIT.

 With `postgoogle`, you are able to add a task from KIT as an Event to your Google Calendar.
+It also updates task that are added before.

-Description: Add the specified task to your Google Calendar. <br>
+Description: Add or update the specified task to your Google Calendar. <br>

 Format: `postgoogle [INDEX]`, `pg [INDEX]`

-> * If INDEX is specified and correct, adds the selected task to calendar.
+> * If INDEX is specified and correct, adds/updates the selected task to calendar.
-> * If INDEX is not specified, adds **all** displayed tasks to calendar.
+> * If INDEX is not specified, adds/updates **all** displayed tasks to calendar.
 > * This will not add any duplicate tasks to your google calendar.
-> * You can also use this command to update a task you have posted to your calendar before.
-> * **Note**: Because of the task specifications (each task needs both the start date and end date) from Google Calendar, only tasks with start and end dates will be added to your google calendar.
+> * **Note**: Any events in a calendar will have both start and end dates.
+Similarly only tasks with start and end dates can be added to your google calendar.

 ### 3.11 Clearing all task: `clear`